-When an entity joins a consolidated group, it calculates its taxable income or loss for the period up to the time it joins the group.
-Generally, any unused carry forward losses are transferred to the head company if the losses could have been used by the joining entity, assuming it had sufficient income or gains, in the 'trial year', which generally begins 12 months before joining the consolidated group and ends immediately after the joining time.
+When an entity joins a consolidated group, it calculates its taxable income or tax loss for the period up to the time it joins the group.
+Generally, any undeducted carry forward tax losses are transferred to the head company if the losses could have been used by the joining entity, assuming it had sufficient income or gains, in the 'trial year', which generally begins 12 months before joining the consolidated group and ends immediately after the joining time.
 In certain circumstances, the trial year may be a shorter period than 12 months.
-See subsection 707-120(2) of ITAA 1997.
+See subsection 707-120(2) of the ITAA 1997.

-Whether the losses could have been used by the joining entity in the trial year is determined by applying modified versions of the usual tests for deducting and applying losses.
+Whether the tax losses could have been utilised by the joining entity in the trial year is determined by applying modified versions of the usual tests for deducting tax losses.

 A joining entity is any eligible entity that joins a consolidated group.
-For details of who can and cannot be members of a consolidated group, see sections 703-15 and 703-20 of ITAA 1997.
+For details of who can and cannot be members of a consolidated group, see sections 703-15 and 703-20 of the ITAA 1997.